TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 the *starttime* field, Extbase uses this value when it reads from the database.

-`cruser_id` The UID of the Backend user who created the record.
-Currently, Extbase neither sets nor reads this value.
-Whenever a domain object is created in the Frontend, this field is set to 0.

 `fe_group` A list of Frontend-Usergroups that can access the recordset.
 The logged-in Frontend-User must at least belong to this group.